HRR16-allosaurus/hrr16-allosaurus/README.md

 [![Build Status](https://travis-ci.org/HRR16-allosaurus/hrr16-allosaurus.svg?branch=master)](https://travis-ci.org/HRR16-allosaurus/hrr16-allosaurus)
-# Hike Planner
+# Trip Planner

-> An app for anyone that wants to plan a trip more easily.
+> An app for anyone that wants to plan a trip with other people more easily.
+Trip planner combines a minimal interface, social network, and realtime chatting to sort out your adventure.
+Pick where and when, propose trips to your friends, chat with them in realtime, and assign repsonsibilities (food, gear, supplies) so everyone is on the same page.

 ## Team